nipponjo/selib/README.md

 ## Basic Use

 The shortest path is `selib.enhance(wave, model_id)`.
-Pass a mono NumPy waveform at the sample rate expected by the model.
+Pass a NumPy waveform at the sample rate expected by the model.
 ```python
 import librosa
 import selib